SteveCaruso/grid/README.md

 ### Foornotes

 * *= Includes a 2 confirmed improperly-coded majors.
 * **= The Fact Book does not count Game Art classes (listed under the ARTS prefix) as part of Game Dev.
 Game Art classes account for 23 enrollments according to Banner for Spring 2024.
-With this program's structure.